the-ride-never-ends/scrape_the_law/README.md

 9. **Data Validation and Integrity Module 'validate.py'**
    - Implements checksums for downloaded documents
    - Manages periodic audits and cross-referencing
+   - **IN FUTURES FOLDER**

 10. **Scalability Management Module 'scale.py'**
    - Handles distributed processing (if implemented)
    - Manages resources for increased load
    - Unnecessary at the moment, but leave a place for it.

 11. **API/Interface Layer**
    - Provides access to the collected data for various use cases
    - Implements security and access control
    - Unnecessary, as the data will be accessed via MySQL database by different programs.
    - This program is essentially backend for socialtoolkit.

 12. **Scheduler 'schedule.py'**
    - Manages the execution of full retrieval cycles and updates
    - Coordinates the operation of other modules

 Data Structures